 This trust has supported a range of education initiatives, including the development of new play areas in schools.
 Additionally, it has supported students opting for a gap-year opportunity before higher education, and in special circumstances it has helped mature students access learning and training opportunities.

 The above are examples of the types of project that the trust can support.
 However, each application will be assessed on merit.

-Regarding applications for 2018, it's with regret that due to lack of funds the decision has been made by the trustees to limit the uniform grant (as part of the Jubilee Trust).
-Therefore it will only be open to those applicants who have not applied before.
-This is because the Jubilee Trust’s funds have been used up over the last three years, and the remaining balance is now very low.
+Regarding applications, it's with regret that due to lack of funds the decision has been made by the trustees to limit the uniform grant (as part of the Jubilee Trust), therefore it will only be open to those applicants who haven't applied before.
+This is because the Jubilee Trust’s funds have been used up over the last four years, and the remaining balance is now very low.
 Jubilee Trust funds, unfortunately, aren't replaced.
-There is a limited budget for 2018, and therefore once this has gone any further applications won't be accepted.
+There's a limited budget for 2020, and therefore once this has gone any further applications won't be accepted.

 Applications to the Shropshire Schools and Further Institutions Jubilee Trust should be made by completing the application form beneath the green button at the top of this page.